paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 #### Effective Date of 1996 Amendment
 Pub.
 L. 104–127, title III, § 326, Apr.
 4, 1996, 110 Stat.
 992, provided that: “This subtitle [subtitle C (§§ 321–326) of title III of Pub.
 L. 104–127, enacting [section 3823 of this title](./chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md#section-3823), amending this section and [section 3822 of this title](./chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md#section-3822), and repealing former [section 3823 of this title](./chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md#section-3823)] and the amendments made by this subtitle shall become effective 90 days after the date of enactment of this Act [Apr.
 4, 1996].”

+#### Short Title
+Pub.
+L. 99–198, title XII, subtitle C, Dec.
+23, 1985, 99 Stat.
+1507, which is classified generally to this subchapter, is popularly known as the swampbuster provisions.

 <a id="section-3822"></a>
 ## § 3822.
 Delineation of wetlands; exemptions
 **(a) Delineation by Secretary**

-(1) **In general** — Subject to subsection (b) of this section and paragraph (6), the Secretary shall delineate, determine, and certify all wetlands located on subject land on a farm.
+(1) **In general** — Subject to subsection (b) and paragraph (6), the Secretary shall delineate, determine, and certify all wetlands located on subject land on a farm.

 (2) **Wetland delineation maps** — The Secretary shall delineate wetlands on wetland delineation maps.
 On the request of a person, the Secretary shall make a reasonable effort to make an on-site wetland determination prior to delineation.